2025–26 UConn Huskies women's basketball team

-The 2025–26 UConn Huskies women's basketball team represent the University of Connecticut (UConn) during the 2025–26 NCAA Division I women's basketball season.
-The Huskies will be led by Hall of Fame head coach Geno Auriemma in his 41st season at UConn, and split their home games between Harry A. Gampel Pavilion on their campus in Storrs, Connecticut, and the PeoplesBank Arena in Hartford, Connecticut.
+The 2025–26 UConn Huskies women's basketball team represented the University of Connecticut (UConn) during the 2025–26 NCAA Division I women's basketball season.
+The Huskies were led by Hall of Fame head coach Geno Auriemma in his 41st season at UConn, and split their home games between Harry A. Gampel Pavilion on their campus in Storrs, Connecticut, and the PeoplesBank Arena in Hartford, Connecticut.
 UConn is a member of the Big East Conference, which it rejoined in the 2020-21 season.
 (Note: UConn had been a member of the original Big East Conference from 1979 through 2013, and one of the original women's basketball teams in that conference in 1982.
 The settlement of the 2013 split of the Big East Conference resulted in the so-called "Catholic 7" purchasing the "Big East" name and reorganizing as a new conference.
 The original conference charter was retained by the Division I FBS football schools that now operate as the American Athletic Conference.
 As part of the settlement, the current Big East recognizes the competitive history of the original conference in all sports that it sponsors.)

-UConn returns this year as the reigning NCAA national champion.
+UConn returned this year as the reigning NCAA national champion.
 Three graduates were chosen in the 2025 WNBA draft, but the current roster returned All-American forward Sarah Strong and the national championship game's most outstanding player Azzi Fudd.
 Serah Williams and Kayleigh Heckel both chose to join this team via the transfer portal, and UConn had a strong recruiting year.
 For the first time since 2017, this year's Husky squad was ranked #1 in both preseason polls.

 Previous season

 The Huskies finished the 2024–25 season 37–3 and 18–0 in Big East play to finish in first place.
 As the first seed in the Big East tournament, they earned a bye to the quarterfinals where they dominated the tournament.
-They received an at-large bid to the 2025 NCAA Division I women's basketball tournament where they were the second seed in the East Region.
+They received an automatic bid to the 2025 NCAA Division I women's basketball tournament where they were the second seed in the East Region.
 In the first round, they faced Arkansas State.
 They won this matchup, 103–34, to move on to the round of 32, where they routed 10th seed South Dakota State.
 UConn then faced #3 seeded Oklahoma, whom they defeated 82–59, advancing to the Elite Eight for the second consecutive season, and twenty-ninth overall under Hall of Fame head coach Geno Auriemma.
 After defeating #1 seed USC, 78–64, the Huskies advanced to their NCAA record, twenty-fourth Final Four appearance.
 Carrying that momentum, they would dominate #1 UCLA, 85–51, advancing to their 13th national championship appearance, and their first since 2022.
 Riding with momentum, they would go on to get revenge against South Carolina, 82–59, to capture their 12th national championship, surpassing the UCLA men's basketball program for most Division I basketball championships.